-The assessment of risk also includes the possibility to inspect the hull of each boat with a diver from the GNP.
+The assessment of risk is now known to include an inspection of the hull of each boat with a diver from the GNP.
 The inspection could simply be a look from the surface, a snorkel of your hull or an actual dive with tanks – it seems to be luck of the draw.
-It is highly advisable to check/clean your hull before departing for the Galapagos.
+It is advisable to have your hull thoroughly, perhaps professionally, cleaned before departing for the Galapagos and, if possible, to have a certificate to show this has been done.
 To be extra sure, weather permitting, jump in and give the boat a final clean 50 miles offshore.
 Filming the cleaning and taking pictures will also provide proof that your boat is not a problem.

 Yachts are forbidden to anchor anywhere but in the official ports on each island and each of these places must be listed on your itinerary.
 Plan carefully as you may not be allowed to back-track.

 NOTE: The National Park area: extends 40 miles out of a line drawn between the outermost point of each island.

 Vessels arriving in Galapagos entering the protection zone established by law, i.e. 40 nautical miles from the baseline, are subject to regulations governing the transport of products that may endanger Galapagos.

 Only waste for recycling can be left on the islands.
 This is not collected from boats (except in Puerto Ayora) and must be taken by taxi to the recycling centre and paid to be disposed of.
 All waste on board must be separated into organic, recyclable and trash.